 - Utilization rates: - The utilization rate (number of CPU hours actually used compared to the theoretical maximum) plays an important role in calculating the cost per logical CPU/hour.
-CPU hours that are not used could be considered as are wasted resources whose cost is added to the hours been used (Hawtin et al., 2012). - Deprecation rates: - The prolongation of hardware and auxiliary equipment useful life ends up in decreasing the yearly cost per logical CPU and the corresponding cost per logical CPU/hour. - Auxiliary equipment: - In the study we took a modest stance towards auxiliary equipment as a part of the infrastructure in several cases is shared.
-Assuming that no shared resources of this type exist would increase both yearly cost per logical CPU and the corresponding cost per logical CPU/hour. - Salaries and premises costs: - These costs have a very local focus and are highly influenced by national circumstances. - Electricity effectiveness and cooling - The PUE of the respondents as well as the climate conditions that prevail in the site area affect electricity consumption which in turn affects OPEX calculation.
+CPU hours that are not used could be considered as are wasted resources whose cost is added to the hours been used (Hawtin et al., 2012).

+- Deprecation rates: - The prolongation of hardware and auxiliary equipment useful life ends up in decreasing the yearly cost per logical CPU and the corresponding cost per logical CPU/hour. - Salaries and premises costs: - These costs have a very local focus and are highly influenced by national circumstances. - Electricity effectiveness and cooling - The PUE of the respondents as well as the climate conditions that prevail in the site area affect electricity consumption which in turn affects OPEX calculation.

-In the table below, the results of a sensitivity analysis that corresponds to the first three factors treated independently and reflect adjustments to the basic scenario are presented.
+In the table below, the results of a sensitivity analysis that corresponds to the first two factors treated independently and reflect adjustments to the basic scenario are presented.

-2010 2011 Average Median Average Median Scenario 1: Utilization rate of 80% 0.0765 0.0368 0.0603 0.0281 Scenario 2: 3-year CPU and other investment useful life 0.0987 0.0400 0.1178 0.0588 Scenario 3: Auxiliary equipment costs as in Table 12 0.1057 0.0514 0.0858 0.0347 Basic Scenario 0.1036 0.0499 0.0837 0.0337
+2010 20 11

+Average Median Average Median

+Scenario 1: Utilization rate of 80% 0.074 0.042 0.056 0.029

+Scenario 2: 3-year CPU and other investment useful life 0.106 0.063 0.083 0.037

+Basic Scenario 0.096 0.054 0.073 0.031